-Colors: The Bourbon Red is a deep, rich red color over most of its body, with bright white tail that have a soft, red bar across them.
-Flight feathers are white; the beak is a horn color and is darker at the base than at the tip; wattles are red; the beard is black; and the shanks and toes are pink.
+Colors: The Bourbon Red is a deep, rich red color over most of its body, with a bright white tail that has a soft, red bar across them.
+Flight feathers are white; the beak is a horn color and is darker at the base than at the tip; wattles are red; the beard is black, and the shanks and toes are pink.

 Livestock Conservancy Status: Watch.

 Body Type: Description of the body without weights

 Standard Weights: Old Tom 33 lbs, Old Hen 18 lbs, Young Tom 23 lbs, Young Hen 14 lbs